 Author: Ian Britz

-Step 1.
-Navigate to the All Models node in the right-hand navigation pane.
+1. Go to the All Models node in the right-hand navigation pane.

-Step 4.
-Then click the Add button and include the Metric, Product, and Scenario Dimensions.
+5. Select the Metric, Product, and Scenario Dimensions.

 Note: As a best practice, you should always add Dimensions using the above process.
 The Add Role Dimension configuration is an advanced technique with limited use cases.

 If a Dimension has multiple Member Lists, you can select which one you want to use.
 For this sample Application, ensure the Time Dimension has the Months Member List selected.